 Coronavirus, 1st Ld

-According to numbers released Thursday, 79% of eligible county residents aged 12 and older have received at least one dose of vaccine, and 71% are fully vaccinated.
+So far, 83% of county residents aged 12 and over have received at least one dose of vaccine, and 74% are fully vaccinated.
+Of all eligible residents aged 5 and over, 76% have received at least one dose, and 68% are fully vaccinated.

 Copyright 2021, City News Service, Inc.